cibilex/new-tutorials/postgreSQL.md

 -- Commit the transaction to make changes permanent COMMIT;

--- Or if you want to discard changes:
+-- Or if we want to discard changes:
 ROLLBACK;
 ```

+## PostgreSQL files

 ### PG CATALOG TABLES
 - In PostgreSQL, the pg_catalog schema contains several system tables and views that store metadata about the database, its objects (such as tables, views, and indexes), users, permissions, and more.
 These tables are regular tables in the sense that they can be queried like any other table, manual updates or changes to these system tables can break the database, so they should be treated with care.